Measles vaccines: Canadian Immunization Guide

 Less common and serious or severe adverse events

-Serious adverse events are rare following immunization and, in most cases, data are insufficient to determine a causal association.
+Serious adverse events are rare following immunization.
 Anaphylaxis following vaccination with MMR or MMRV vaccine may occur but is very rare.

 Immune Thrombocytopenic Purpura

 Rarely, Immune Thrombocytopenic Purpura (ITP) occurs within 6 weeks after immunization with MMR or MMRV vaccine.
-In most children, post-immunization thrombocytopenia resolves within 3 months without serious complications.
+In all children, post-immunization thrombocytopenia requires medical care, but in most children, it resolves within 6 months.
 In individuals who experienced ITP with the first dose of MMR or MMRV vaccine, serologic status may be evaluated to determine whether an additional dose of vaccine is needed for protection.
 The potential risk to benefit ratio should be carefully evaluated before considering vaccination in such cases.

 Encephalitis